-How do students get involved in campus organizations and as members of committees or boards?
-Key people who can help are in the Student Activities Office in the Harris-Jefferson Student Center.
+How do students get involved in campus organizations and find events and programs to attend?
+The key people who can help are in the Student Activities Office in the Harris-Jefferson Student Center.

 Our Mission

 The Office of Student Activities is committed to providing services designed to support the University's academic programs and to help students enhance and enrich their own social, cultural, and physical development; the Office is dedicated to assisting students to gain as much as possible from a 'total' university experience.
 We accomplish this by working with and providing support for the students as they participate in extracurricular activities, clubs & organizations, leadership opportunities, and other related learning experiences outside of the classroom.